 Works in Progress

-“‘and golden Vizards on their faces’: Theatrical Recusancy in All Is True,” a journal article on Shakespeare’s & Fletcher’s All Is True (Henry VIII).
+“‘and golden vizards on their faces’: Theatrical Awakening in All Is True,” a journal article on Shakespeare & Fletcher’s All Is True (Henry VIII).

 Shakespeare at Sea: A Cultural History of Theatricality in the Royal Navy, 1790-1945, a book project which hopes to enrich our understanding of the theatrical and literary cultures of the Royal Navy during the Age of Sail.

 UMSL 2018-2019 Chancellor’s Award for Excellence in Teaching to a Tenured or Tenure-Track Faculty Member

 UMSL College of Arts and Sciences Visiting Scholars Program Grant, May 2015 (to bring Actors from the London Stage to UMSL in October 2016)

 University of Missouri Research Board Award (Book Subvention), December 2014